Voted Best Of Delaware Twice By His Peers

 Trucking accidents: any type of commercial vehicle can cause an accident such as tractor trailers, bus accidents, limousine accidents, taxi cab accidents, delivery truck accidents, garbage truck accidents and ambulance accidents.

-At The Freibott Law Firm, located in Wilmington, Delaware, we represent those who have been injured in any type of automobile accident, slip and fall accident or animal attack in Delaware.
+Our Delaware personal injury attorneys represent those who have been injured in any type of automobile accident, slip and fall accident or animal attack in Delaware.

 We also serve those injured at work in Delaware such as laborers, union members, healthcare workers, commercial drivers, shipping industry workers, service industry workers, teachers, poultry plant workers, construction workers, clerical workers, forklift and heavy machine operators, seasonal and part time workers.